-Is colonoscopy painful?
+Is a colonoscopy or flexible sigmoidoscopy painful?

-During colonoscopy air and / or water and / or carbon dioxide are introduced to inflate the bowel and ensure a clear view.
+Air, water or carbon dioxide are introduced to inflate the bowel and ensure a clear view.
 You may experience some 'wind-like' pains, where possible we ensure these are short-lived.
 Your abdomen may feel distended at times during the procedure, but most people do not feel unduly uncomfortable.
 A nurse will be caring for you throughout, with whom you can discuss any discomfort, and / or halting the procedure at any time.